sortlist/jobs/README.md

 # Sortlist Challenges

 [Sortlist](https://www.sortlist.com) is not just a beautiful interface, it’s a full experience with a deep integration from the user interface all the way to the servers we interact with.
 As Sortlist’s backbone, the development is crucial to every aspect of our web application and client apps rely heavily on it.

-That’s why we’re looking for a talented Full-Stack Engineer to join our highly motivated development team and help us build Sortlist inside out.
+That’s why we’re looking for a talented for back-end Engineer to join our highly motivated development team and help us build Sortlist inside out.
 As Mom used to say, beauty comes from within.
+There is much more that we want to build and so much that we could improve.
+We value strong engineers who are agile enough to jump into most projects.

 ## The Yoda Agency challenge